stackevo/spudreq/draft-trammell-spud-req.md

 differently by endpoints and path devices than a tube creation coincident with an association creation.

-# Notes from MAMI Plenary Meeting
+## Remaining open issues from MAMI Plenary Meeting

-- Note that 5.6 Extensibility includes support for experimentation: it must be possible to use the protocol for experimental signaling without registration, or with trivially easy registration, of codepoints.
-- Emphasize that control always lies at the endpoint (?)
-- Split integrity protection into a non-optional checksum and MTI (opportunistic) crypto integrity protection.
-- in 6.1 "note that UDP meets requirements" (weaken "the only way to do this is UDP").
-- in 6.2 "note that fixed length tube ID + magic number does this."
-- in 6.3 "note that UDP works here"
-- in 6.5 explain return routability, remove Gorry's tunnel-relevant comment
-- 6.10 note we want confidentiality, integrity, authenticity, and defense against linkability
-- 6.11 mention plpmtud -- SPUD should probably support this, as the "under the packetization layer"
-- 7.4 per packet info must be small
-- note that we want to keep SPUD segments under MTU but that everything should continue working in a fragmented world.
-- open possibility of eventual/delayed authenticity
 - security and privacy requirements go into a separate section
-- (probably not for reqt's): explore difference between hop count or network segment location addressing and path-function addressing for bootstrapping full OOB transport.
+- explore difference between hop count or network segment location addressing and path-function addressing for bootstrapping full OOB transport.
-- (probably not for reqt's): determine whether delayed authenticity is something LURK could help with
+- determine whether delayed authenticity is something LURK could help with.

 # Security Considerations

-The security-relevant requirements for SPUD deal mainly with endpoint authentication and the integrity of exposed information ({{authentication}}, {{integrity}}, {{privacy}}, and {{tradeoffs-in-integrity-protection}}); protection against attacks ({{proof-a-device-is-on-path}}, and {{protection-against-trivial-abuse}}); and the trust relationships among endpoints and middleboxes {{continuum-of-trust-among-endpoints-and-middleboxes}}.
+The security-relevant requirements for SPUD deal mainly with endpoint authentication and the integrity of exposed information ({{authentication}},
+{{integrity}}, {{privacy}}, and {{tradeoffs-in-integrity-protection}});
+protection against attacks ({{proof-a-device-is-on-path}}, and {{protection- against-trivial-abuse}}); preservation of security properties of its superstrates ({{preservation-of-security-properties}}); and the trust relationships among endpoints and middleboxes ({{continuum-of-trust-among- endpoints-and-middleboxes}}).
 These will be further addressed in protocol definition work following from these requirements.

 # IANA Considerations